uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-kafka/03-checkin-stats.md

 ```

 `ProducingAirportSimulator` also overrides the `tick` method.
-It does not change its implementation, but it adds this annotation:
+It does not change its implementation, but it adds this Micronaut annotation:

 ```java
 @Scheduled(fixedDelay = "${airport.tick.delay}")